 Video I filmed going around in the carriages of the train:

-- The train operates only on weekends and Japanese public holidays.
+- Weekend & Public Holiday Service Only: The train operates exclusively on weekends and Japanese national holidays.

 - Specific time frames for trains running during the day: